ldelelis/sketch-challenge/README.md

 I went with MinIO for object storage, since it provides an S3-compatible API for local storage, and it lessens the burden of setup and permission management.
 If a cloud bucket were to be used, some extra scripting would be necessary to automate permissions.
 This could be done with Terraform and any helper scripts deemed fit.

+`docker-compose` was used to stand these external services up, as Docker is almost universal in DevOps setups, and the compose syntax allows for quickly and easily declaring external services, and provides a comfortable CLI for their control (small caveat: Podman was used locally instead of Docker, but no difference should be noticeable as its interface is fully compatible with Docker's)